anshyo/anthmus/readme.md

 ## Disclaimer

 If you close the console window without typing "q," AnthMus may not work as expected.
 Always use the "q" command to properly exit the program.

+## Contribution

+Contributions are welcome!
+Please open an issue or submit a pull request.

 ## License